lemuriad/IREPEAT/readme.md

 </details>

-Preprocessor utilities to generate indexed repetitions, for 'codegen' purposes.
+Preprocessor utilities to generate indexed repetitions, for codegen & etc.
 The maximum repetition count is 2^16 = 65536; a 4 hex-digit index limit.

 ----